Javier Calleja: Coaching career

-In September 2012, 34-year-old Calleja announced his retirement and immediately returned to his former club Villarreal, being appointed manager of the youth sides.
+In September 2012, the 34-year-old Calleja announced his retirement and immediately returned to his former club Villarreal, being appointed manager of the youth sides.
 On 9 May 2017, he replaced Paco López at the helm of the reserves.

 Calleja was named manager of the first team on 25 September 2017, in place of fired Fran Escribá.
-In his first season he led them to the fifth position, with the subsequent qualification to the group stage of the UEFA Europa League.
+In his first season he led them to the fifth position, with the subsequent qualification for the group stage of the UEFA Europa League.
 On 20 May 2018, he extended his contract.

 On 10 December 2018, with the side just three points above the relegation zone and having managed only one win in the last nine league fixtures, Calleja was dismissed.
 On 29 January 2019, however, he was reinstated in the post following the sacking of Luis García.
 He left in July 2020, after a late run of form won the team a fifth-place finish and European qualification.

 On 5 April 2021, Calleja was appointed coach of last-placed Deportivo Alavés on a short-term deal.
 Having achieved his target of avoiding relegation, he was rewarded with a two-year contract the following month.
 He left at the turn of the calendar year with the Basque club in the relegation zone, having taken one point from the last 15 and been eliminated from the second round of the Copa del Rey by third-tier Linares Deportivo.

 Calleja was named manager of Levante UD on 16 October 2022.
+He led the team to the playoff final in his first season, losing to his previous employers by a 129th-minute penalty.

+Calleja was relieved of his duties on 19 February 2024, after just three wins in the last 16 matches.
+On 6 July, he was appointed at Real Oviedo on a two-year deal, but it was terminated on 25 March 2025.

+On 6 July 2025, Calleja became head coach of Saudi Pro League club Al-Riyadh SC.

 Personal life

-Calleja's brother Fernando, who was born over a decade after him, was also a footballer but never any higher than the third division.
+Calleja's brother, Fernando, who was born over a decade after him, was also a footballer but never any higher than the third division.